How to Start a Delivery Business With Contract Drivers?

 Accomplish More With the Tool While Delivering More Orders

-Upper Route Planner helps your contract drivers achieve more, let’s see how:
+A route optimization software like Upper helps your contract drivers achieve more, let’s see how:

-• Reduced Planning Time: Upper Route Planner’s route optimization helps you cut down the planning time for creating and optimizing local delivery routes.
+• Reduced Planning Time: This route planner’s route optimization helps you cut down the planning time for creating and optimizing local delivery routes.
 It helps drivers and dispatchers cut down up to 95% of the planning time.

 • Optimize Multiple Routes at Once: Creating and optimizing multiple routes for multiple drivers at the same time will become a breeze.
-Upper Route Planner divides the routes among multiple drivers depending on the details and specifications you mention.
+A route planner divides the routes among your multiple drivers depending on the details and specifications you mention.

 • Cover-More Stops on the Same Route: Drivers will easily cover more stops on a single route when the routes are properly optimized.
 Correctly optimized routes create space and time for more deliveries.